Skip to content

 Log level[log].level is info or warn for unattended operation; use debug only for short investigations.

-LimitsSession and agent concurrency limits match the host capacity.
+LimitsAgent concurrency limits and host resource expectations match the host capacity.

 3. Run under a service manager